-Absence of Phase Transitions in 2D O(N) Spin Models and Renormalization Group Analysis
+Renormalization Group Analysis of 2D O(N) Spin Models

-K. R. Ito^
+K. R. Ito

+Institute for Fundamental Sciences

+Setsunan University

-Institute for Fundamental Sciences Setsunan University Neyagawa, Osaka 572-8058, Japan
+Neyagawa, Osaka 572-8058, Japan

 January 12, 2014

 Abstract

 The classical O(N) spin models in two dimensions have been believed free from any phase transitions if N is larger than or equal to 3.
 We show that if N is large, then the block-spin-type transformations can be applied through Fourier (duality) transformation.
 This enables us to prove the result claimed in the title of this paper.